liatant/document-classification-genai/api_docs.md

 ## 📄 `GET /documents/{id}`

-**Returns full metadata and classification result for a previously uploaded document.**
+**Returns full metadata and classification result for a previously uploaded document.
+The response includes semantic descriptions of fields and Structured to be easily consumable by AI agents, in the format: Key, value, description.**

 ### 🔸 Request